Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 ACH, or Automated Clearing House, is a network that handles large batches of debit and credit transactions electronically.
 Domestic ACH transfers are a convenient, reliable, and inexpensive local payment method.

 ACH requires knowledge of the payee’s bank account and ABA routing transit number (ABA RTN).
-In the United States, the Automated Clearing House (ACH) provides a cross-bank transfer network to clear and settle payments.
-It does so in batches, which can require several days for payments to clear each bank.
+In the United States, the Automated Clearing House (ACH) provides a cross-bank network for clearing and settling payments.
+It does so in batches, which can require several days for payments to clear at each bank.

 Same-day ACH